Sticky central limit theorems on open books: Introduction

 \section{Introduction}

 The mean of a finite set of points in Euclidean space moves slightly when one of the points is perturbed.
-This motion is pervasive in classical probabilistic and statistical situations.
-In geometric contexts, the barycenter (Fr\'echet mean, $L^2$-minimizer, least squares approximation), which minimizes the sum of the square distances to the given points, generalizes the notion of mean.
-Intuitively, the barycenter of a well-behaved probability distribution on a space~$M$ of dimension $d+1$ ought to avoid lying on any particular subspace of dimension~$d$ or less, if the distribution is generic.
-While this intuition has been shown rigorous when $M$ is a manifold \cite{Jup88, HL96, BP05, Huc11}, it can fail when $M$ has certain types of singularities, as we demonstrate here for an \emph{open book}~$\OO$: a space obtained by gluing disjoint copies of a half-space along their boundary hyperplanes; see Section~\ref{s:open book} for precise definitions.
+This fluctuation is pervasive in classical probabilistic and statistical situations.
+In geometric contexts, the barycenter (Fr\'echet mean \cite{Fr48}, $L^2$-minimizer, least squares approximation), which minimizes the sum of the square distances to a given set of points, generalizes the notion of mean.
+Intuition from the Euclidean setting suggests that if the points are randomly sampled from a well-behaved probability distribution on a space $M$ of dimension $d+1$, then the random variable that is the barycenter ought not be confined to a particular subspace of dimension $d$ or less, if the distribution is generic.
+While this intuition has been made rigorous when $M$ is a manifold \cite{Jup88,HL96,BP05,Huc11}, it can fail when $M$ has certain types of singularities, as we demonstrate here for an \emph{open book}~$\OO$: a space obtained by gluing disjoint copies of a half-space along their boundary hyperplanes; see Section \ref{sopenbook} for precise definitions.

-\begin{ex*} The simplest singular space is the \emph{$3$-spider}: a union $\mathcal{T}_3$ of three rays with their endpoints glued at a point~$0$ (Figure~\ref{f:T3}, left).
+\begin{exs} The simplest singular space is the \emph{$3$-spider}: a union $\mathcal{T}_3$ of three rays with their endpoints glued at a point $0$ (Figure~\ref{fT3}, left).
+This space $\mathcal{T}_3$ is the open book~$\OO$ of dimension $1$ with three leaves.
+If three points are chosen equidistant from $0$ on the different rays, then the barycenter lies at $0$ by symmetry (Figure~\ref{fT3}, center).
+The unexpected ``sticky'' phenomenon is that wiggling one or more of the points has no effect on the barycenter (Figure~\ref{fT3}, right).
+For instance, if the points lie at radius $r$ from $0$, then the barycenter remains at $0$ upon moving one of the points to radius at most~$2r$. \end{exs}

-This space $\mathcal{T}_3$ is the open book~$\OO$ of dimension~$1$ with three leaves.
-If three points are chosen equidistant from~$0$ on the different rays, then the barycenter lies at~$0$ by symmetry (Figure~\ref{f:T3}, center).
-The unexpected phenomenon is that wiggling one or more of the points has no effect on the barycenter (Figure~\ref{f:T3}, right).
-For instance, if the points lie at radius~$r$ from~$0$, then the barycenter remains at~$0$ upon moving one of the points to radius at most~$2r$.~~\mbox{}~ $\Diamond$ \end{ex*}
+\begin{exs} The name ``open book'' comes from the case of dimension 2, which looks like an ordinary open book, in the usual lay sense of the words; see Figure \ref{fd2K5}. \end{exs}

-Our main goal is to define a precise concept of when a distribution on an open book has a \emph{sticky mean}, and to quantify this highly non-classical condition with a law of large numbers (LLN) in Theorem~\ref{t:stickyLLN} and a central limit theorem (CLT) in Theorem~\ref{t:stickyCLT}.
+Our main goal is to define a precise concept of when a distribution on an open book has a \emph{sticky mean} in Definition \ref{dcases}, and to quantify this highly nonclassical condition with a law of large numbers (LLN) in Theorem \ref{tstickyLLN} and a central limit theorem (CLT) in Theorem \ref{tstickyCLT}.
+Roughly speaking, the sticky LLN says that in certain situations, empirical (sample) means almost surely eventually lie on the \emph{spine}: the hyperplane shared by all of the glued half-spaces by virtue of the gluing.
+In Figure \ref{fT3}, the spine is the point $0$.
+In Figure \ref{fd2K5}, the spine is the central line.